Orange-OpenSource/bagpipe-bgp/README.md

-Another example, in which the bagpipe-rest-attach tool will build for you a network namespace and a properly configured veth interface to plug in the new VRF:
+Another example, in which the bagpipe-rest-attach tool will build for you a network namespace and a properly configured veth interface to attach to the VRF:

 * on server A, plug a netns interface with IP 12.11.11.1 into a new IP VPN VRF named "test", with route-target 64512:78